christy/AnyscaleDemos/forecasting_demos/README.md

 These notebooks demonstrate how to use [Ray v2](https://docs.ray.io/en/latest/) for quick and easy distributed forecasting - a special case of multi-model training, tuning, inferencing, and prediction.
 You will learn how to convert existing code so it can run in parallel on multiple compute nodes.
 The compute can be cores on your laptop or clusters in the cloud.

 Ray can be used with **any AI/ML Python library**!
-But, specifically, we will demo:
+But, in these notebooks, we will demo:
 - [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average)
   - auto.arima() from [pmdarima](https://pypi.org/project/pyramid-arima/)
   - AutoARIMA() from [statsforecast](https://github.com/Nixtla/statsforecast)